catherinepope/papermod/content/workshops/resources/funding-call.md

 **Duration:** 12-24 months

-**Eligibility:** Researchers at any career stage working in arts, humanities, or creative practice-based fields at UK institutions
+**Eligibility:** Researchers at any career stage working in arts, humanities, or creative practice-based fields at UK institutions.

 ### Purpose